 I have the utmost affection and value for many of the individuals among the body designated as clergy; and many doubtless there are unknown to me.
-But this is not an individual question, but one affecting the divine glory and the whole order of the church*;* one which is the necessary result of its departure from God, and the form into which that departure was matured and has developed itself; and its present practical result is, that the things by which the Spirit of God would bless the world or them in it is charged, by virtue of this name, with being that of which Satan is the immediate author*;* and thus the name and title of the body become the concentration of that which, by its denial of the Holy Ghost and gratuitous blasphemy against Him, brings destruction, necessary destruction, on all to which it is attached.
+But this is not an individual question, but one affecting the divine glory and the whole order of the church; one which is the necessary result of its departure from God, and the form into which that departure was matured and has developed itself; and its present practical result is, that the things by which the Spirit of God would bless the world or them in it is charged, by virtue of this name, with being that of which Satan is the immediate author; and thus the name and title of the body become the concentration of that which, by its denial of the Holy Ghost and gratuitous blasphemy against Him, brings destruction, necessary destruction, on all to which it is attached.

 How this came to be so is plain enough, without wearying any one with a parade of learning.
-The Church had confessedly apostatised, and the structure of the apostasy, that wherein it consisted, remained precisely what it was when the truth came in, with this single difference&#8212;that the king took the place of the Pope in the appointment of persons to offices in the church, and the control of its arrangements.
+The Church had confessedly apostatised, and the structure of the apostasy, that wherein it consisted, remained precisely what it was when the truth came in, with this single difference -- that the king took the place of the Pope in the appointment of persons to offices in the church, and the control of its arrangements.
 The church, originally, sunk gradually into worldliness, until it embraced the world, and the world became its head.
 The world could not manage spiritual office: it could manage formal, local authority; it arranged these authorities, and did so.
 For a length of time, in the prevalence of ignorance and superstition, the nominal offices of the church had more power than secular strength; when this ceased to be the case, civil power reassumed the supremacy, but the structure remained the same: governing, contending, or governed, the same thing remained.
-The world, in authority, arranged geographical secular power&#8212; leaving its influence over superstitious feelings to be what it might&#8212;so that it might be an available instrument in *its* hand to manage the world in its mass, not in Christ&#8217;s to minister to and guide the church.
+The world, in authority, arranged geographical secular power -- leaving its influence over superstitious feelings to be what it might -- so that it might be an available instrument in its hand to manage the world in its mass, not in Christ's to minister to and guide the church.
 Whether the Establishment has sufficient of this influence to be of any use to the State, is exactly the question agitated at this moment.
 But what has the church of God to do with this?
 I cannot see.
 It is merely a compound

 {49}

 of secular influence and remaining superstition, by virtue of which the church is bound up with the world, and all its real energies cramped.
-This system, or structure, goes by the name of clergy, whether it be the Pope, or from the Pope down to the lowest curate, who may be entitled, by virtue of it, to hold a place in the world which otherwise he may not have had; or, if a Christian, to labour in some field where his labours may be ill-employed, and his usefulness thrown away*;* but the church is lost in it.
+This system, or structure, goes by the name of clergy, whether it be the Pope, or from the Pope down to the lowest curate, who may be entitled, by virtue of it, to hold a place in the world which otherwise he may not have had; or if a Christian, to labour in some field where his labours may be ill-employed, and his usefulness thrown away; but the church is lost in it.
 I admit, as fully as any one can do, that many of the clergy are most valuable men.
 They may have eminent gifts for various offices, which the exigency of the times may require; but the effect of this system, by which they form part of this great worldly structure, is to deprive them of the opportunity to stir up, or to bar the exercise of, whatever gifts God may have made them partakers of.